PokemonUnity/PokemonUnity/README.md

 ### Demo and Downloads

-There is a demo WebGL for testing available here: [Link to Unity Cloud Build](https://developer.cloud.unity3d.com/share/Wy-y2uSUhG/)
-There are also demos for Windows, Linux, and Mac zipped in [2016 Release](https://github.com/superusercode/PokemonUnity/releases)
+There are also demos for Windows, Linux, and Mac zipped in [2016 Release](https://github.com/PokemonUnity/PokemonUnity/releases)